tav/gitfund/mvp/app/page/gitfund.md

 And then, of course, there's everything else that needs to be covered, e.g. accounting, community, design, dev, fraud ops, hosting, insurance, project management, security, sysadmin, testing, &c.

+<iframe id="budget" src="https://docs.google.com/spreadsheets/d/1LkfYKoxUmB3BmuCMPWUqH1iLqoozMxXWHGaJxcNWkzU/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false" style="width: 100%; height: 605px; border: 0px"></iframe>

 ### Flow of Money

-The original idea behind GitFund was to use [Stripe Connect][connect] to collect funds directly into each project's Stripe account.
+The original idea behind GitFund was to use [Stripe Connect][stripe-connect] to collect funds directly into each project's Stripe account.
 But, from speaking to various projects, this wasn't ideal for a number of reasons:

 * Each project would have to take on the burden of handling various taxes, e.g. the EU wants you to [charge/account for VAT][eu-vat] even if you only get 50 cents from a single sponsor in the EU.

 * Each project would have to manually handle paying out the funds to the various developers.
-Not all developers were comfortable with sharing their bank details with other developers.
+Not all developers were comfortable with sharing their bank details with project maintainers.

 So, instead, the funds will be collected and distributed by GitFund directly as a sort of "sponsorship network" — similar to how [Google AdSense][adsense] collects money from advertisers and distributes it to publishers.